 Review the Bursar's Website for information about e-Billing options and withdrawal schedules.
 Questions?
 Contact the Office of the Bursar at 773.508.3180 or email@example.com.
 Please note that Loyola University does not mail paper bills to students.
 All billing is done through a student's LOCUS account.

-Please purchase books through the Loyola Bookstore– The bookstore website is available to place course material orders.
+Please purchase books through the Loyola Bookstore.
+The bookstore website is available to place course material orders.
 Students who order by December 15 will get their materials by the beginning of class.
-The bookstore cannot guarantee delivery by January 3rd of orders placed online after December 15.
-Students may also purchase their materials in the store during winter break.
+The bookstore cannot guarantee delivery by January 2, of orders placed online after December 15.

-Yes, you must have a Campus Card to identify yourself as a Loyola student and to use many campus facilities, including the libraries.
-If you currently do not have a Campus Car, at any time after you register for courses, go to the Student Services Center, located on the first floor of the Corboy Law Center, 25 E. Pearson, at the Water Tower Campus or the first floor of the Sullivan Center at the Lake Shore Campus.
+if you have an on-campus class or think you will be using campus facilities, including the library, you must have a Campus Card to identify yourself as a Loyola student.
+If you currently do not have a Campus Card, at any time after you register for courses, go to the Student Services Center, located on the first floor of the Corboy Law Center, 25 E. Pearson, at the Water Tower Campus or the first floor of the Sullivan Center at the Lake Shore Campus.
 There is no charge for the card, but you will be assessed a $25 fee for replacement cards.